sirioq/sirioq.github.io/_posts/2016-01-08-iBook G4 Life in the old dog.md

   * Still functional
   * May even improve as more people embrace clean web design and cloud based computing.

-$$ y=x$$

- And finally it goes without saying that this post was done on said computer.
+ And finally it goes without saying that this post was done on the same iBook.